milandobrota/milandobrota.github.io/_posts/2015-10-24-the-perspective.md

 That experience changed me forever.
 It made me look at things differently.
 I became more resilient - everyday stressors instantly started being less intimidating.
 I realized how fragile we humans are, how everything can vanish in a moment.
 I started valuing human life more, not just my own, but also the lives of people around me, and appreciate every opportunity to spend time with them.

 I could think of the accident as a tragedy.
 After all, our chance for survival was probably not higher than a few percent (if that).
 We got extremely lucky.
-In hindsight, I feel like a lottery winner, winning the ultimate prize: the life of the person I love, my own life, the opportunity for my daughters to have parents, and the life of my son.
+In hindsight, I feel like a lottery winner, winning the ultimate prize: the life of the person I love, my own life, the opportunity for my daughters to have Lana and me in their lives, and the life of my son.

 Instead of seeing the accident as a tragedy, I see it as a miracle.
 I can't help but feel so grateful every single day.